Celtic 'at the doorstep' of title - Postecoglou

 "It was pretty intense as you'd expect with so much on the line," said Postecoglou.

-"We got our noses in front then had our best opportunities to kill the game off.
+"We got our noses in front, then had our best opportunities to kill the game off.
 We didn't take them and Rangers to their credit hung in there, they're a good side.

 "We had to hold on at the end to get at least the draw we needed.
 We had to show resilience and Joe Hart made some great saves.